martinthomson/is-the-future/draft-thomson-is-the-future.md

 were addressed before publication.

-{{?RFC5690}} describes work that might be undertaken by the TCPM working group in the IETF, or possibly the CCRG.
+{{?RFC5690}} describes work that might be undertaken by the TCPM working group in the IETF, or possibly the ICCRG.

 Some number of the abandoned protocols that are published on the stream bear an IESG Note indicating this status.
 Of recent publications on the stream, the